 Learning how to draw a bird can be a brilliant pastime.
 If you're looking to hone your drawing skills, or thinking of taking up a new hobby, this expert tutorial is a great way to start.

-Have you ever looked at a bird and thought about how fascinating they are?
-These amazing creature can look significantly different from each other based on their diet, habits, environment and abilities, such as flying, swimming or running.
+Why not have a look around for some birds during your daily exercise, you might just find some inspiration.
+That said, have you ever looked at a bird and thought about how fascinating they are?
+These amazing creatures can look significantly different from each other based on their diet, habits, environment and abilities, such as flying, swimming or running.
 Each and every type of bird has their own physical composition that's truly unique, which, as an artist, makes for an exciting challenge.

 This how to draw a bird tutorial is a step-by-step guide on drawing a side view of a bird, using an American Robin as an example.
 The lesson begins by explaining the six major body parts to watch for when drawing a bird, before carving out its mass and structure.
 Finally the guide will cover the fine details, such as the facial features, feet, and most importantly, the feathers.
 There are also tips on how to draw a bird with its wings open.
 And when you've finished, we've got a brilliant selection of other how to draw (opens in new tab) tutorials to get stuck in to.

 Note: having a photo by your side for reference to observe a bird's subtle angles and details that can be easily missed is highly recommended.

 How to draw a bird: a step-by-step guide

 It's often thought that a bird's knees bends backwards, but in fact, what we consider as a bird's legs, are actually the joints of the heel and toes.
 When a bird uses its legs, it's designed to move mainly at its knees.
 Birds' hips don't rotate like ours do, so their knees act as a hip joint.